notofonts/noto-docs/docs/technical/Noto–Font-Submission-Requirements.md

 ### Process

-1. Prepare a proposal for a script.
-Both adding or replacing new codepoints to an existing fonts or a totally new script need a proposal first.
+1. Prepare your script proposal.
+If you're proposing to add or replace new codepoints to an existing font or a new script, you need to make a proposal.

 2. Submit it to noto-proposals-external@googlegroups.com (needed: review process)

-3. The review process might approve it, reject it, or require additional information.
+3. The review process team might approve or reject the proposal or require additional information.

-4. Any approved scripts need to meet the requirements listed in the New Font Delivery Requirements and Additions sections to an existing Font Delivery Requirements (below).
+4. Any approved scripts need to meet the requirements listed in the New Font Delivery Requirements and Additions to an existing Font Delivery Requirements sections below.

 ### Gates